 This post may contain affiliate links, which help keep this content free.
 (Full disclosure)

 Baked jalapeño poppers make fun snacks any time of year, but especially in the fall.
 In the midst of football season, they’re undoubtedly a favorite party food.
+And they will fit right into your next tailgating party.
+Or any party, for that matter.
+(Pair them with low carb zucchini fries or other low carb appetizers!)

 Not only is it faster, but these easy jalapeño poppers also give you a crispier bacon.
 And crispy bacon is the best bacon, am I right?

-How To Make Jalapeño Poppers in the Oven
+How To Make Jalapeño Poppers In The Oven

 - Wear gloves.
 The first thing you need to do is wear gloves when you handle the jalapeños.
 The capsaicin in them can irritate your skin, or worse, if you touch your eyes later it will sting like crazy; the seeds are the worst part.
 Wash your hands well after you assemble the bacon cream cheese jalapeño poppers, even though you are wearing gloves.
 Trust me on this one!